Peppergrass starts as a basal rosette then sends up a flower spike. Photo by Green Deane

 The oil of the seed is also edible and used for cooking.
 It has 10 fatty acids, seven unsaturated yielding a total unsaturation of 92.42%.
 The oil contained essential fatty acids of Linoleic (1.34%), Linolenic (10.31%), Arachidonic (0.60%) and varying levels of unsaturated higher fatty acids, specifically Eicosatrienoic (3.39%), Erucic (3.46%) and Nervonic (1.23%) acids.
 The level of Oleic acid is 72.09%. the fruit has chigh levels of vitamin C (160,26 mg per100 g), yellow flavonoids (43,12 mg per100 g), total extractable polyphenols (3066,48 mg per 100 g) and antioxidant activity (365,55 g fruit/g DPPH e 251,70 μmol Trolox/g.

 Addendum March 2018: A strapping, young, adult male reported to me that he ate about 20 Gopher Apples and 10 Tallow Plums at one sitting.
-They gave him temporary premature ventricular contractions which he verified by a heart monitor.
+He then had temporary premature ventricular contractions which he verified by a heart monitor.
 And they went away in a short while.
-Thus we don’t which fruit might have caused said, or a combination of them, the amount, or if it was a personal sensitivity or something else entirely.
+Thus we don’t know which fruit might have caused said, or if it was a combination of them, the amount, or if it was a personal sensitivity or something else entirely.

 Green Deane’s “Itemized” Plant Profile